Detecting Out-of-distribution Samples via Variational Auto-encoder with Reliable Uncertainty Estimation: Introduction

-\item We propose a novel OOD detection method via INCP-KL divergence of INCPVAE (\textbf{Section~\ref{incpkl}}).
-Experiments demonstrate that the INCPVAE gains an excellent understanding for the OOD inputs and our detection method achieves state-of-the-art (SOTA) performance on the challenging cases raised by~\cite{nalisnick2018deep}.
+\item We propose a novel OOD detection method by using the INCP-KL ratio of INCPVAE (\textbf{Sec~\ref{incpkl}}).
+Through a number of experiments on the challenging OOD cases, we demonstrate that INCPVAE can learn the true characterization of OOD inputs, and achieves state-of-the-art (SOTA) performance in OOD detection \re{(\textbf{Sec~\ref{ood}})}.

 \end{itemize}